- Back acne is a common skin condition resulting from buildup of dead skin cells, oil and bacteria on the skin.

 Tea tree oil, the extract of a shrub native to Australia, has antibacterial and anti-inflammatory properties that can reduce and prevent acne lesions.

-Use tea tree oil by dampening a cotton pad with water and pouring a few drops of the extract on it.
-Swipe the cotton pad over the affected area or individual lesions.
-Repeat once or twice a day until your acne clears up.
+To use tea tree oil, dampen a cotton pad with water and pour a few drops of the extract on it.
+Swipe the pad over the affected area or individual lesions; repeat once or twice a day until your acne clears up.

 Tea tree oil works well for back acne because unlike benzoyl peroxide, it does not stain clothing and can be applied both day and night.